ubirch/ubirch-client-go/README.md

     2. Get your auth token from the [UBIRCH Thing API](https://console.demo.ubirch.com/):
         - Go to **Things** (in the menu on the left) and click on `+ ADD NEW DEVICE`
         - Enter your UUID to the **ID** field, add a description for your device and click on `register`.
-        - In the **Your Things**-overview, click on your device and copy from the apiConfig the password value.
+        - In the **Your Things**-overview, click on your device and copy from the apiConfig the value of the password.
 That's your token.
     3. To generate a 16 byte secret in base64 format enter in a Linux terminal `head -c 16 /dev/urandom | base64`.
     Alternatively, you can encode 16 ASCII characters in an online base64 converter.
 This secret is used to encrypt the key  store.